webplatform/docs/glyph/index.md

 {{Flags}}
 {{Glossary_Item
 |Term=glyph
 |Definition=A single letter, number, symbol, or ligature within a given font.
-Usually, but not always, a synonym for <i>character</i>.
+Usually, but not always, a synonym for character.
 }}
 {{Notes_Section}}
 {{See_Also_Section}}